Slevinski/swserver/README.md

 Each query string is transformed into one or more regular expressions that can be used to search a text of Formal SignWriting.
 Additionally, Formal SignWriting strings can be converted into several types of query strings, each of which can be transformed into regular expressions.

-### Query and search puddle collections for sign entries
+### Puddle collections and sign entries
 All of the SignPuddle Online data is available as SQLite 3 databases.
+These databases can be downloaded individually.
+The various puddle collections can be listed, limited by sign language or individual code.
+For each sign language, a default public dictionary has been selected so that ISO 639-3 codes can be used rather than a puddle code.
-With a query, puddle entries can be access with sign language directly.
+With a puddle query, individual entries can be access with sign language directly.
-With a search, puddle entries can be access with spoken language.
+With a puddle search, individual entries can be access with spoken language.
+Additionally, entries can be retrieved by the dates created or updated.

 ## Installation